 The Hutton Series

-The Hutton Series on Climate Change is a series of events taking place across 2020-21 at Adam Smith’s Panmure House, bringing together a diverse cross-section of experts, business leaders, scientists, and concerned citizens in the service of one simple aim:
+As the world tries to avert environmental disaster by shifting to sustainable energy sources while recovering from a global pandemic, the Hutton Series on Climate Change aimed to recreate those ground-breaking discussions, virtually.
+These took place in the form of six sessions across 2020-21 and brought together a diverse cross-section of experts, business leaders, scientists, and concerned citizens in the service of one simple aim:

-To identify ten key priorities, innovations and actions to mitigate the climate crisis.
+...to identify ten key priorities, innovations and actions to mitigate the climate crisis.